 MHIN 1: Community engagement systems for people from ethnic minority communities to improve access to mental healthcare

-This research project is led by Professor Dawn Edge, Director of the Equality, Diversity and Inclusion (EDI) Research Unit, Greater Manchester Mental Health NHS Foundation Trust.
+This research project was led by Professor Dawn Edge, Director of the Equality, Diversity and Inclusion (EDI) Research Unit, Greater Manchester Mental Health NHS Foundation Trust.

-The Patient and Carers Race Equity Framework (PCREF) is an important part of the NHS Advancing Mental Health Equalities Strategy and is being used to support NHS Trusts to improve access, experience, and outcomes for people in communities that experience racial inequalities in healthcare.
+The Patient and Carers Race Equity Framework (PCREF) is an important part of the NHS Advancing Mental Health Equalities Strategy and is used to support NHS Trusts to improve mental health service access, experience, and outcomes for people in communities that experience racial inequalities in healthcare.
 It seeks to embed anti-racism within Trusts across three themes: Leadership and Governance, National Organisational Competencies, and Patient/Carer Feedback Mechanisms.

 Manchester is one of the most diverse cities in England, with 43% of the population coming from a BAME background.